 Of those who responded to the “Will You Seek Help” question,

 “Youth in transition (ages 18 to early 20s) is a demographic we are focused on and there is a lot of push behind it,” said Pam Bennett.
-“This is the age when mental illness surfaces and when we first see evidence of psychosis.”
+“This is the age when mental health and substance use issues surfaces and when we first see evidence of psychosis.”

 “We did not use promotional materials as much as could have; twitter language was very helpful,” said Pam Bennett.
 “We will continue our attempts to provide more outreach to Native American tribes in Utah.”

-- Communication strategies around mental health awareness and suicide prevention
+- Communication strategies around behavioral health awareness and suicide prevention

 - Screening program implementation and availability outreach